EpsilonSolutions/netscaler-command-reference/docs/authorization/authorization-policy/authorization-policy.md

 Name for the new authorization policy.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the authorization policy is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authorization policy? or ?my authorization policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authorization policy" or 'my authorization policy').

 <b>rule</b>
 Name of the NetScaler named rule, or a default syntax expression, that the policy uses to perform the authentication.